hashicorp/consul/middleware.md

 * FORMERR (dns.RcodeFormatError)
 * NOTIMP (dns.RcodeNotImplemented)

 as special and will then assume nothing has written to the client.
-In all other cases it is assume something has been written to the client.
+In all other cases it is assumes something has been written to the client (by the middleware).